What is Japanese Raisin Extract?

 The Curious Case of Antabuse

 Also, consider the drug Antabuse, which is prescribed to alcoholics to help keep them on the straight on narrow path of sobriety.
 How does it work?
 It’s so brutal.
+It gives you an instant hangover.
 It’s basically barbaric aversion therapy.
 The drug blocks the ALDH2 liver enzymes, basically the opposite of what Jap.
 Raisin does.
 When your liver can’t break down Acetaldehyde from alcohol you almost instantly get violently ill.
 That’s how awful and toxic ALD really is.
 Even someone addicted to alcohol is instantly put off.
 That doesn’t mean they don’t try it again anyway, but it hurts if they do.